softwareQinc/qpp/README.md

 For convenience, the current version of the repository has also a set of Makefiles available under the folder`./Makefile.examples`.
-To build the executable, copy into the root of the project an appropriate Makefile from `./Makefile.examples`, name it `Makefile`, then type `make` (for release version) or `make debug` (for debug version) to produce the executable `qpp`.
+To build the executable this way (without using `cmake`), copy into the root of the project an appropriate Makefile from `./Makefile.examples`, name it `Makefile`, then type `make` (for release version) or `make debug` (for debug version) to produce the executable `qpp`.